THIS ARTICLE IS NOT UPDATED WITH CURRENT OFFERS. TO REVIEW THE UPDATE ARTICLE, CLICK HERE.

 The Chase Freedom Flex is replacing the Chase Freedom, and it is the new card we recommend to fulfill your Chase trifecta.
 As with the Freedom, which is now closed to new applications, the Freedom Flex is a cash back card, but you can combine it with the Chase Sapphire Preferred, Chase Sapphire Reserve or Chase Ink Preferred to earn Ultimate Rewards.

-The new Freedom Flex currently offers a sign-up bonus of $200 or 20,000 Unlimited Rewards for $500 spend in the first three months.
-On top of that, the card earns 5% cash back or 5x Unlimited Rewards on grocery store purchases of up to $12,000 in the first year.
+The new Freedom Flex currently offers a sign-up bonus of $200 or 20,000 Ultimate Rewards for $500 spend in the first three months.
 Additional bonus categories on the card include 5% on travel through the Chase portal, 3% on dining at restaurants, 3% on drugstore purchases and 1% on everything else.

 The Freedom Flex also offers rotating bonus categories each quarter that earn 5% on purchases up to $1,500.
-The current quarter, which ends on September 30, includes Amazon and Whole Foods.
-Bonus categories for October 1, 2020 – December 31, 2020 are Walmart and PayPal.
-Each quarter, you have the opportunity to earn $75 or 7,500 Unlimited Rewards.
+The current quarter, which ends on March 31, includes Wholesale Clubs, Internet, Cable & phone services, and Select Streaming Services.
+Each quarter, you have the opportunity to earn $75 or 7,500 Ultimate Rewards.

 The Freedom Flex also includes benefits that are similar to other Chase and Amex cards.
 The most notable benefits include three months of DoorDash's DashPass, 5% back on Lyft rides through March 2022, cell phone insurance and ShopRunner membership.